 Although the average budget traveler in Asia may negotiate for 20 minutes to save a dollar, they often spend US $20 or a lot more on a single night out.

-Part of the joy of traveling is meeting interesting people; you won't meet them while sat in a hotel room.
+Part of the joy of traveling is meeting interesting people; you won't meet them while sitting in a hotel room.
 Travelers often end up spending an embarrassing portion of their budgets on drinks to socialize.
 Although this part simply comes down to self control, you can eliminate some of the expense by purchasing your own spirits at 7-Eleven minimarts and making your own party.

 An added bonus of couch surfing at least a couple of nights is that your host may be able to introduce you to new local friends.
 At the least, they'll know the best places for nightlife that doesn't break the budget.